 Hearing aids and cochlear implants provide invaluable support but there is currently no cure and there is some way to go before we can fully understand these disorders and offer much-needed solutions.

 With the “For Research” program, Fondation Pour l’Audition aims to accelerate breakthroughs in hearing health by encouraging research and scientific innovation:

-To achieve these goals, Fondation Pour l’Audition draws on the expertise of an international scientific committee, which meets several times a year.
+To carry out these different tasks, the Fondation Pour l'Audition relies on an international scientific council that meets several times a year.

-This committee reviews the foundation’s scientific strategies, identifies the best otology and audiology research projects received during the annual call for projects, and decides on the scientific projects to be managed by the Fondation Pour l’Audition team.
+This council reviews the strategic scientific orientations, identifies the best research projects in otology and audiology received in the framework of the annual calls for projects and gives its opinion on the scientific projects led by the Fondation Pour l'Audition team.

-Every year, the committee submits recommendations to the board of directors on the research projects and young researchers to fund.
-The committee is chaired by Professor Karen Avraham (Israel) and is composed of:
+Each year, it proposes to the Board of Directors the research projects and the young researchers, clinicians and students to be financed.
+It is chaired by Professor Karen Avraham (Israel) and is composed of :

 In addition, the “For Research” program is participating in the LIGHT4DEAF research project on Usher syndrome, a rare genetic disease combining hearing loss, impaired vision and sometimes balance problems.
 This unprecedented project is supported by the French Government’s Investissements d’Avenir program.